daanbrackel/GermGenie/README.md

 # GermGenie
-pipeline for a stacked barplot after MABA 16S is finished
+pipeline for a stacked barplot after MABA16S is finished. it is based on the report folder filled with .xlxs files per barcode. these filde contain the amount of reads per species for each barcode.

 # Installing MABA16s
 ### Create an environment for snakemake